blaenk/blaenk.github.io/provider/notes/clojure.markdown

 ## Special Forms

-Special forms are Clojure's primitive building blocks of computation upon which the rest of Clojure is built.
+Special forms are Clojure's primitives of computation upon which the rest of Clojure is built.

 ### Suppressing Evaluation